rahulhegde99/rahulhegde99/README.md

 ## I am Rahul Hegde

-- 🙎🏾‍♂️ I'm a web, mobile and game developer.
+- 🙎🏾‍♂️ I'm a web, mobile and game developer with a passion for data science and visualisation.
 - 🔭  I’m currently working on a Mobile App Development project in Flutter.
 - 👯 I’m looking to collaborate with any interesting open source project.
 - 📫 You can reach me on: